washingtonpost/storybook-addon-web-vitals/README.md

 # Storybook Addon Web Vitals

 Storybook Addon Web Vitals can be used for instant feedback on loading, interactivity, and layout shift metric for each story.
+We use the [web-vitals](https://github.com/GoogleChrome/web-vitals) library.

 This is an alpha release.
 We currently only report CLS statuses.